OIAAA and OHSAA “The Bruce Brown Award of Excellence”

 - Submissions will be reviewed by a committee comprised of OIAAA membership and OHSAA staff.

-- Recognition of schools/athletic departments for attainment of the award will be made at an appropriate OHSAA-sanctioned state tournament site (First recognition tentatively slated for Boys State Basketball Championships, March 22-24, 2018).
+- Recognition of schools/athletic departments for attainment of the award will be made at an appropriate OHSAA-sanctioned state tournament site (An alternate site may be instituted)

 - Philosophy of Education-based Athletics